3tty0n/gatling-thrift/README.md

 This is a load testing tool for thrift server.

-You can execute your load test in command line.
+You can execute your load test in sbt console and your command line.

 ## Quick start